himynameisdave/svelte-flex/README.md

 ---

 A simple and reusable flexbox component for Svelte.
+Has sane defaults, so you can plop it right into your app and focus on making cool stuff.

 ### Installation